vladyslavgozhenko/Udacity-Self-Driving-Car-Engineer-ND-Projects/README.md

 In [CarND-Kidnapped-Vehicle-Project](https://github.com/wiwawo/CarND-Kidnapped-Vehicle-Project.git) a robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project I will implement a 2 dimensional particle filter in C++.
 The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+At each time step the filter will also get observation and control data.

 ---
 **Project 4: PID-Control Project**